Noahscratch493/yt-tv-mode/README.md

 ## Installation:

-1. download the project files from releases
+1. Download the project files from releases
 2. Install the necessary Python dependencies:

     ```bash